 A wind lizard from Late Cretaceous (windy) Patagonian region of southern Argenina.
 It was named for Aeolus, god of the winds in Greek and Roman mythology.
 Named by Jaime Eduardo Powell in 1988.

 An elephant lizard from Early Cretaceous rocks of southern France.
 The name comes from Greek, aipys, high, lofty.
 Named by François Louis Paul Gervais in 1853.

 An eagle lizard from Late Triassic to Early Jurassic southern Africa.
 Its name, eagle (skull) lizard, comes from Greek, aetos, eagle.
 Some modern sources incorrectly indicate that Aetosaurus is derived from the Latin aetas, age, and supposedly means old lizard.

-An agile (nimble) lizard from Middle Jurassic Dashanpu quarry in Sichuan, China.
-So named because it is believed to have been agile as indicated by the light structure of the skeleton and the ratios of its limbs.
-Named by Peng Guangzhao in 1992.
+An agile (nimble) lizard from Middle Jurassic Dashanpu Quarry in Sichuan, China: Agilisaurus got its name because it is believed to have been agile as indicated by the light structure of the skeleton and the ratios of its limbs.
+It was named by Peng Guangzhao in 1992.

 This nomenclature (meaning wild country or hunting lizard) is no longer recognized by scientists because they found that it described an animal that was previously given another name which is Thecodontosaurus.
 Named by British paleontologist Harry Govier Seeley (1839-1909) in 1891.

 Alamo lizard from Late Cretaceous New Mexico, Utah, Texas, and Montana (USA).
 The Alamosaurus was named for the Ojo Alamo (poplar tree) trading post (and/or a spring) in New Mexico, not the Alamo in San Antonio, Texas.
 Named by U. S. paleontologist Charles Whitney Gilmore in 1922.